scipion-em/docs/docs/user/tutorials/modelBuilding/a030-chimeraRestoreSession.rst

    -  | To combine two or more atomic structures:
       | Write in command line:
+      | *scipioncombine #n1,n2*
-      | and are the respective :math:`model` numbers of two different
+      | *#n1* and *#n2* are the respective :math:`model` numbers of two
-        atomic structures.
-Optionally you can set the :math:`model` number of the output combined structure :
+        different atomic structures.
+Optionally you can set the :math:`model` number of the output combined structure *#n3*:
+      | *scipioncombine #n1,n2 modelid n3*

    -  | To save a map or an atomic structure generated with this
         protocol: Write in command line:
-      | .
+      | *scipionwrite #n prefix userString\_*.
-      | Replace by model numbers shown in panel. + string preferred by
+      | Replace *#n* by model numbers shown in *Models* panel. *prefix*
-        the user to easily identify the atomic structure is optional, although quite recomendable.
+        + string preferred by the user to easily identify the atomic structure is optional, although quite recomendable.
-      | Replace by model numbers shown in panel.
+      | Replace *#n* by model numbers shown in *Models* panel.

    -  Close graphics window.

 -  Visualization of protocol results:

-   After executing the protocol, press and graphics window will be opened by default.
+   After executing the protocol, press *Analyze Results* and graphics window will be opened by default.
 Atomic structures and volumes are referred to the origin of coordinates in .
 To show the relative position of atomic structures and electron density volumes, the three coordinate axes are represented; X axis (red), Y axis (yellow), and Z axis (blue) ().
 In this particular case a graphics window identical to the input session will be opened and it will include every element saved lately.

 -  Summary content:

    -  If an atomic structure is generated:

       -  | Protocol output (below framework):
-         | ;
-         | .
+         | *chimerax - operate -> output atomic structure name, starting
+           with the prefix*;
+         | *AtomStruct (pseudoatoms=True/ False, volume=True/ False)*.
-         | Pseudoatoms is set to when the structure is made of
+         | Pseudoatoms is set to *True* when the structure is made of
            pseudoatoms instead of atoms.
-Volume is set to when an electron density map is associated to the atomic structure.
+Volume is set to *True* when an electron density map is associated to the atomic structure.

-      -  | box:
+      -  | *SUMMARY* box:
          | Produced files:
          | output atomic structure name, starting with the prefix (.cif
            file)